FantasyRobotFighter/CapacitySystemRPG/README.md

 **System Goals:**

-- Simplify feats, spells, and items into one easy to use system
+- Simplify feats, spells, and items into one easy to use system.
-- Remove need for difficulty ratings- Player rolls against their own ability and skill scores
+- Remove need for difficulty ratings- Player rolls against their own ability and skill scores.
-- Remove requirement for GM roles
+- Remove requirement for GM roles and or allow for single player play.
-- No dump stats
+- No dump stats or mechanics that serve rarely used or single purposes.
-- No bolted on system mechanics
+- No bolted on system mechanics that do not feel tied to the core rules.
-- Character attributes all work in unison
+- Character attributes/ability scores work together and not as separate entities.